Want Your Kid to Be Smart? Get Moving to Boost Brain Power!

 brain power

-Craig Williams, who is the Director of the Children’s Health and Exercise Research Centre at the University of Exeter, was quoted as saying, “Over the 30 years we have been researching the health and well-being of young people, we have seen the accumulation of pediatric data across physiological, psychological, environmental and social issues.
-This 21-point consensus statement reflects the importance of enhanced physical activity, not just in schools but sports and recreational clubs, with the family, and even for those children with long term illness.
-At all levels of society, we must ensure that enhanced physical activity is put into practice.”
+Craig Williams, Director of the Children’s Health and Exercise Research Centre at the University of Exeter, emphasized the broad impact.
+He stated, “Over the 30 years we have been researching the health and well-being of young people, we have seen the accumulation of pediatric data… This 21-point consensus statement reflects the importance of enhanced physical activity, not just in schools but sports and recreational clubs, with the family.”

 supplement coupon codes